syncfusion-content/blazor-docs/blazor/stock-chart/Legend.md

 ### Legend Size

-When the legend is placed on the top or bottom of the chart, it takes up 20% - 25% of the StockChart's height, and 20% - 25% of the StockChart's width when it is positioned on the left or right side of the StockChart.
-So, the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChart.StockChartLegendSettings.html#Syncfusion_Blazor_Charts_StockChart_StockChartLegendSettings_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChart.StockChartLegendSettings.html#Syncfusion_Blazor_Charts_StockChart_StockChartLegendSettings_Height) properties can be used to adjust the default legend size.
+When the legend is placed on the top or bottom of the Stockchart, it takes up 20% - 25% of the StockChart's height, and 20% - 25% of the StockChart's width when it is positioned on the left or right side of the StockChart.
+So, the `Width` and `Height` properties can be used to adjust the default legend size.

 ```cshtml
 @using Syncfusion.Blazor.Charts